Description

 Which means for our asset as example:

-• The maximum days below previous high over 5 years of lululemon is 517 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.
+• The maximum time in days below previous high water mark over 5 years of lululemon is 517 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: